DeyaaMuhammad/PICR/README.md

 # PIPE INSPECTION AND CLEANING ROBOT
 Piep Line Inspection and Cleaning Robot Labview Software

-# What are you controlling?
+# What Are You Controlling?
 a robot that has the ability of achieving a non-destructive in-line pipeline inspection and maintenance. the main parts of the project are
 - 6 motion motors.